Tables

 Changing row and column properties

-For information on using Repeat this row with data, see Repeating data in tables.
+For information about using Repeat this row with data, see Repeating data in tables.

 Note: If repeating data is included in a table, the custom row styling for repeating rows is ignored (the table styles are used instead).
 Other rows that do not have repeating data can be styled as usual.